 RGS is a California Joint Powers Authority (JPA) serving the needs of public agencies—cities, counties, special districts, and other governmental entities, since 2002.
-Current member agency representation can be found on the Board of Directors page of this website.
+Current member agency representation is available on the Board of Directors page of this website.

 Regional Government Services Authority (RGS) is a Joint Powers Authority (JPA) founded in 2001 and began serving the needs of cities, counties, special districts, joint powers authorities, and other governmental entities in 2002.
 RGS works exclusively for the benefit of public agencies, providing a ready source of support and consulting services to meet the needs of its partner agencies in a broad range of disciplines and to help local governments meet challenges: